YuTongJheng/Tech-Job-Knowledge/README.md

 YO~!!

-In this Knowledge, we separate different knowledge into each file.
+In this board, we separate different knowledges into each file.

 Hope it is useful!!